As an Amazon Associate I earn from qualifying purchases.

 We topped with homemade whipped cream (bonus points: 1 carton of heavy whipping cream can make one batch of this easy chocolate mousse recipe and another of homemade whipped cream) and shaved chocolate, but this would also be great with fresh berries, extra chocolate sauce, homemade caramel sauce, whatever your chocolate loving heart desires.

-I believe there is a time and place for real, traditional, cooked mousse, and that time will come in a few weeks (the place is here at Fresh April Flours!!), but for now, let’s do this easy peasy style.
+I believe there is a time and place for real, traditional, cooked mousse, and that time is with my lemon mousse, but for now, let’s do this easy peasy style.

 Plus, when you find yourself with an easy recipe of chocolate mousse (much like an easy recipe of small batch chocolate chip cookies), it’s hard to resist the urge to make it ASAP.